varun997vn/GameStreaming/README.md

 **Note:** You should now be able to navigate to localhost:8000 (The home page of the web application).

 ### Contact Information
-For queries related to setup and to report bugs, please contact varun_vn@u.nus.edu.
+For queries related to setup and to report bugs, please contact varun997vn@outlook.com.